 If the school does not receive a request for leave, the head teacher will be unable to consider your individual circumstances and the absence will be recorded as unauthorised.
 There will be no obligation on the head teacher to reconsider authorising the leave if an application has not been made in advance.

 The Local Authority operates a system where any pupil will meet the criteria for legal intervention where they have:

-- 10 consecutive sessions1 of unauthorised absence where some or all of the absence may be attributed to an authorised holiday in term-time (for absences from 1 September 2017) or
+- 10 consecutive sessions1 of unauthorised absence where some or all of the absence may be attributed to an unauthorised holiday in term-time or

 - 15% unauthorised absence over a period of 6 school weeks for reasons other than unauthorised term time holiday.

 The intervention could be in the form of a Fixed Penalty Notice.
 Any pupil at Hillside Avenue Primary and Nursery School who meets either of the criteria, will be referred to the Local Authority for action to be considered.

 If a Fixed Penalty Notice is issued it is a fine of £60 per parent per child which must be paid in one payment in 21 days.
 If unpaid, a further invoice for £60 per parent per child is issued; both individual invoices would then have to be paid making a total payment of £120 in 28 days.
 You should be aware that failure to pay the total amount within the timescale will result in legal action being taken.